 Patient's signature Date

 Name (PRINT)

-the patient is unable to sign but has indicated his or her may also like a parent to sign here (see notes).
+A witness should sign below if the patient is unable to sign but has indicated his or her consent.
+Young people/children may also like a parent to sign here (see notes).

 Signed Date

 Name (PRINT) Relationship/job title

 Confirmation of consent (to be completed by health professional when the patient is admitted for the procedure, if the patient has signed the form in advance).
 On behalf of the team treating the patient, i have confirmed with the patient that s/he has no further questions and wishes the procedure to go ahead.

 Signed Date

 Name (PRINT) Job title

-Important notes: (tick if applicable) ☐ See also advance directive/living will (e.g. Jehovah's Witness form) ☐ Patient has withdrawn consent (ask patient to sign/date here)
+Important notes: (tick if applicable) See also advance directive/living will (e.g. Jehovah's Witness form) Patient has withdrawn consent (ask patient to sign/date here)